What To Do if You Can't Find Baby Formula

 Children’s doctors and dietitians answered 4 common questions circulating about the formula shortage in 2022:

-• Should I make my own baby formula?
-No. Feeding your baby homemade formula could actually make your baby sick or lead to major problems
+- Should I make my own baby formula?
+No. Feeding your baby homemade formula could actually make your baby sick or lead to major problems.

-• Should I water down my baby’s formula?
-No. Watering down powdered or premixed formula can harm seriously your baby.
-Even though you’re making it last longer, your baby can’t handle that much water
+- Should I water down my baby’s formula?
+No. Watering down powdered or premixed formula can seriously harm your baby.
+Even though you’re making it last longer, your baby can’t handle that much water.

-• Should I feed my baby toddler formula?
+- Should I feed my baby toddler formula?
 No. Toddler formulas don’t provide the right nutrients your baby needs in their first year.
 In fact, there’s usually no need for formula at all after the first year.
-However, if your baby is close to a year old (and you have no other choice), toddler formula is safe for a few day
+However, if your baby is close to a year old (and you have no other choice), toddler formula is safe for a few days.

-• Should I stock up on formula if I find it?
+- Should I stock up on formula if I find it?
 No. Don’t panic buy or hoard formula supplies.
-Buying in bulk leads to empty shelves and formula expiring before consumption
+Buying in bulk leads to empty shelves and formula expiring before consumption.

-• Should I introduce other milks?
+- Should I introduce other milks?
 No. There may be some exceptions in case of a true emergency, but cow’s, goat’s and plant-based milks do not have the nutrients your baby needs to grow and thrive.

 Note: There have been reports of infant deaths from both homemade and watered-down formula.
 Babies younger than 6 months don’t need any water (other than what is required to mix with formula) and getting too much of it can be deadly.